North Yorkshire Fire & Rescue Service: Stations

 In addition to the fire stations, there are a headquarters and control room in Northallerton and a training centre in Easingwold.
 The fire service also shares the transport and logistics hub in Thirsk with North Yorkshire Police.
+In total, 70% of NYF&RS stations are crewed by on-call or volunteer firefighters.
+North Yorkshire claim to have the smallest fire station in the world; the station at Goathland measures 4 m by 6 m.
+In 2025, the service had 313 full-time firefighters, and 322 on-call firefighters.

 Incidents and statistics

 The FRS received a total number of 19,000 emergency calls in 2007, as well as this the service also dealt with 9,000 incidents that year.
 Additionally, the service experienced a drop in call-outs by 32% between 2003 and 2013.
 The total number of incidents attended in the 2014-15 year was 6,874, of which 3,777 were false alarms.

 By 2016, this had dropped to 15,000 and received notoriety when a crew in Harrogate was delayed in getting to a car fire after it emerged they had been sent to the wrong location by a control room in Cornwall.
-NYFRS shares its control room operations with the Cornwall Fire and Rescue Service during peak periods.
+NYFRS shares its control room operations with the Cornwall Fire & Rescue Service during peak periods.
 A later investigation determined that the mix-up was down to the caller not supplying timely information rather than the Cornish operator not having 'local' knowledge.